next-intl Internationalization

 - Do not use `useTranslations()` in Server Components — use `getTranslations()` instead

-- Ensure all three language files have the same keys — missing keys cause runtime fallback warnings
+- Ensure every locale file has the same keys — missing keys cause runtime fallback warnings

 - Do not create inline translation objects — always use the message files